brandon-rhodes/blog/texts/brandon/2018/sympy.md

 With many mathematical libraries, the procedure would have been tedious —
-I would have had to manually type each multiplication, addition, and ``sqrt()`` without committing one of my typical sign errors.
+I would have had to manually type each multiplication, addition, and ``sqrt()`` into Python without committing even a single one of my typical sign errors.

-But, happily, a stray ``print()`` that I’d run had revealed a delightful property of SymPy: while it's capable of producing beautiful fully rendered math when used in a Jupyter notebook, its native language when asked to print plain text is to produce fully valid Python for the entire mathematically expression!
+But, happily, a stray ``print()`` that I’d run had revealed a delightful property of SymPy: while it’s capable of producing beautiful fully rendered math when used in a Jupyter notebook, when asked to print plain text it produces fully valid Python for the entire mathematically expression!

     print(xo)